How to spot genuine investment apps with Google’s new SEBI backed verified badge - BusinessToday

 SEBI Chairman Tuhin Kanta Pandey described the initiative as part of a broader push to “build safeguards before harm occurs,” rather than reacting after fraud takes place.

-Why does this move matter now?
+Why does this matter now?

 The rollout comes at a time when India is seeing a sharp rise in online financial scams.
 Fraudsters are increasingly using: